lavalaempchen/DA-NTM/README.md

 You will need to install the autograd library (`pip install autograd`).
 I'm using autograd to do the backprop, since the architecture of the models is still in flux, but I found (at least when benchmarked using a GRU I have) that it's about 8x slower than doing backprop manually (maybe this is operator error?), so once I'm sure that everything is working properly I'll probably get rid of that dependency.
-The code is Python 2.7.
+The code is Python 3.11.

 ## Models

 Currently, only the Neural Turing Machine is implemented.
-I'd also like to implement some of the stuff from [Learning to Transduce with Unbounded Memory](http://arxiv.org/pdf/1506.02516v1.pdf), but it's unclear whether I'll have time (or whether it will be worth doing, given the generality of NTMs).

 ### Neural Turing Machine